strawn-ed/processing/day0.md

 ## Day 0

+### NOTE: This class may be adjusted because of a shorter meeting on the first day.

 ### Objective: SWBAT (Students will be able to...)
 - Use the Processing IDE
 - Save a sketch